siposdani87/mongoid-fixture-kit/README.md

 This package is a Ruby gem that provides a way to load sample data into a MongoDB database for testing purposes.
 It provides a simple and convenient way to manage test data by defining fixtures in YAML files, which can be loaded into the database before running tests.

-This ruby gem aims to provide fixtures for Mongoid the same way you have them with ActiveRecord.
+This library aims to provide fixtures for Mongoid the same way you have them with ActiveRecord.

-## Install
+## Getting Started

+### Installing

 ```ruby
 gem 'mongoid-fixture_kit'
 ```

-## How to use
+### Usage

 In your tests, add: